mupfdev/SNESoIP/Archive/Rev0-1/README.md

 answer your packet with the controller data of the controller identified by `P2CID`.

-Update packets are being sent to the server continously even if the local controller state does not change state.
+Update packets are being sent to the server continuously even if the local controller state does not change state.

 ### Switch Mode ###